The food bank operates programs which provide food to children and their families at their school or aftercare provider.

 There are nearly 200,000 children and teens at risk of hunger in the Washington, DC metro area.
 The Capital Area Food Bank provides three specialized food distribution programs to support children and their parents or guardians.

-Our Kids Cafe program provides free, healthy meals and snacks to over 2,000 children and teens daily afterschool and over the summer at nearly 90 locations.
+Our After School Meals program provides free, healthy meals and snacks to over 3,600 children and teens daily after school and over the summer at more than 80 locations.
 Kids Cafe partner organizations include community centers, apartment complexes, churches, and other organizations which provide youth enrichment activities.
 Menus feature wholesome ingredients such as baked chicken drumsticks, fresh salad, and whole wheat bread.

-Weekend Bag provides bags of healthy, kid-friendly groceries to children in need to ensure they have food to eat on the weekend.
-Distributed to nearly 2,000 children in 64 schools, churches, community centers, and other places where children gather, Weekend Bag recipients are typically identified by a counselor or adult at the site.
+Weekend Bags are healthy, kid-friendly bags of groceries that ensure children in need have food to eat on the weekend.
+Distributed to nearly 2,000 children in 46 schools, churches, community centers, and other places where children gather, Weekend Bag recipients are typically identified by a counselor or adult at the site.